strawberry-graphql/strawberry/docs/types/exceptions.md

 ## InvalidUnionType

-This exception is raised when Scalar type is used with a `Union` or when the list of types are not `strawberry.type`.
+This exception is raised when a scalar type is used with a `Union` or when one of the provided types is not a `strawberry.type`.

 ```python
 @dataclass